uwcbc/celesta/TESTING.md

 python manage.py runserver
 ```

 Once the server is up and running, navigate to `http://127.0.0.1:8000/api/students/`.
 This is where the database entries are stored.
-I have a few dummy data listed already (see below), but you might want to add your own using the UI in the bottom half of the screen.
-In the future, a complete dummy database will likely be created.
+I have a few dummy data in my own local server already (see below), but you can add your own using the UI in the bottom half of the screen.
+In the future, a complete dummy database will likely be created for all of us to use and test.

 If you want to view a particular entry, just navigate to `http://127.0.0.1:8000/api/students/{id}`.
 For example, Heidi's entry would be `http://127.0.0.1:8000/api/students/1`